Alone (Kim Petras and Nicki Minaj song): Critical reception

 "Alone" received generally positive reviews from critics.
-Tyler Damara Kelly of Line of Best Fit described the song as a "club-ready dance-pop track" that "elevates Petras’ penchant for glossy hooks with Minaj's effortless rap verses."
+Tyler Damara Kelly of The Line of Best Fit described the song as a "club-ready dance-pop track" that "elevates Petras’ penchant for glossy hooks with Minaj's effortless rap verses."
 Jeff Nelson from People praised the track for sampling the iconic 1999 hit "Better Off Alone" by Alice Deejay and called it "an infectious bop that blends nostalgic dance with a modern twist."
 Charlotte Manning of Attitude wrote that Petras and Minaj "absolutely deliver" on the "ultimate dance banger" and highlighted the song's catchy beat and Minaj's "spicy verse."
 In a review for Euphoria, Nmesoma Okechukwu commended the collaboration for delivering "undeniable chemistry between Petras and Minaj," noting that "Alone" is a "catchy dance-pop anthem" destined for club and radio success.

 On the other hand, some critics were more critical of the song.
 Mosi Reeves of Rolling Stone pointed out that while Minaj's performance was strong, the track's "repetitive hooks" and "overly polished production" lacked the originality found in both artists' previous works.
 Mano Sundaresan of NPR criticized the track for being "void of personality" and called Minaj's verse "a well-worn rhyme scheme with platitudes about money and private jets."
 Sundaresan concluded that the collaboration between Petras and Minaj ultimately didn't live up to its promise.